Sufiyan-dev/nft-staking-contract/README.md

 The contract includes checks for ensuring the correct status of tokens and users, preventing unauthorized actions such as withdrawing more tokens than staked or claiming rewards too frequently.
 - Validation of Rewards:
 The contract checks the contract balance before minting rewards to ensure there are enough tokens to distribute, preventing underflow and unauthorized reward claims.

+## Staking Contract Tests

+### Scenarios - Reward

+1. **Scenario 1: Basic Rewards Calculation**
+   - Tests the basic reward calculation over different time periods without any intermediate reward claims.
+   - Steps:
+     1. Deploy contracts.
+     2. Mint and approve NFTs for users.
+     3. UserA stakes on day 1.
+     4. Advance time to day 30 and UserB stakes.
+     5. Advance time to day 60, update rewards, and check rewards on day 120.
+     6. Advance time to day 180, update rewards, and check rewards on day 360.

+2. **Scenario 2: Reward Claim and Continuation**
+   - Tests reward calculation and the effect of claiming rewards partway through the staking period.
+   - Steps:
+     1. Deploy contracts.
+     2. Mint and approve NFTs for users.
+     3. Ensure the staking contract has funds.
+     4. UserA stakes on day 1.
+     5. Advance time to day 30 and UserB stakes.
+     6. Advance time to day 60, update rewards, and check rewards on day 120.
+     7. Both users claim rewards.
+     8. Advance time to day 180, update rewards, and check rewards on day 360.